vireshas/redi2casa/README.md

   You should be passing an extra param(hash) when you call hget to retrieve a hash

     r.hset "a", "b", "hello_world"
-    r.hget "a", "b", "hash"  #the last parameter is needed for hash
+    r.hget "a", "b", "hash"  #the last parameter is needed at the moment

   You can find more examples here: https://gist.github.com/vireshas/99bc322cf0ac42fbf7ee